 Absolutely!

-NEVER put any kind of deep hollow tube of any kind around a martin pole without some kind of barrier that a martin (or fledgling) could fall down inside and not be able to get back out.
+NEVER put any kind of deep hollow tube of any kind around a martin pole without some kind of barrier that a martin or fledgling, or any other kind of bird for that matter) could fall down inside and not be able to get back out.
 It would be a death trap for them.

 Plus, the disk and clasp holds the top of the guard together and in place.

 Finally, now that you know it fits the pole, all that's left to do is give it a good coat of paint.
 Get the kind that is made to stick to plastic.
 (I used Valspar from Lowe's).
 Regular paint will just peal off.
-I used black because my poles are black, but you can use whatever color suits your fancy, just make sure it stays 'slick'.
+I used black because my poles are black, but you can use whatever color suits your fancy.

 And there you have it.
 A simple, easy to make and 'effective' piece of protection for your martins.

-Because I do nest checks and have to lower my racks below the 4 1/2' mark, I need it to come off the pole, thus the reason for cutting it in half and adding hinges.
+Because I do nest checks and have to lower my racks/houses below the 4 1/2' mark, I need my guards to come off the pole, thus the reason for cutting them in half and adding hinges.

 How snakes climb poles of any kind.